 Created symlink /etc/systemd/system/multi-user.target.wants/httpd.service → /usr/lib/systemd/system/httpd.service.

-7. Allow HTTP and HTTPS traffic in the firewall if enabled.
+7. Allow HTTP and HTTPS traffic through the firewall.

 $ sudo firewall-cmd --permanent --add-service=http --add-service=https